 Santa Claus, Frosty, and the reindeer are all invited to this impressive installation.
 Channel the Christmas spirit with your lights by incorporating classic shapes such as candy canes, presents, and ornaments and traditional red, white, and green colours.

 Image Credit: diongillard via Flickr.

 3. Test Your Lights

 Before you put up the lights, make sure you test every single strand, both old and new.
 You don’t want to get them all up and find out, after all that effort, that the bulbs are burnt out and need to be returned or tossed.

 Now that you’ve doubled-checked that your lights are working, it’s time to decorate!
-Let’s look at the dos and don’ts of putting up your lights, and some of the key areas you should remember to include:
+Let’s look at the dos and don’ts of putting up your outdoor holiday lights, and some of the key areas you should remember to include: